Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 • Vanilla, optional

-Some recipes include egg whites or custard for different textures.
-Those versions can be excellent, but they require more care.
-For most home cooks, whipped cream offers the simplest and most reliable path to an easy raspberry mousse.
+Some versions also use egg whites or custard for additional structure, but those methods take more care and introduce more variables.
+For most home cooks, whipped cream is the easiest and most dependable base for an easy raspberry mousse.

-About 2 cups of berries will yield a modest batch for 4 to 6 servings.
+About 2 cups of berries makes a modest batch, usually enough for 4 to 6 servings depending on portion size.

-A small amount sharpens the fruit flavor and helps the mousse taste more vivid.
+A little lemon juice can brighten the flavor and make the mousse taste more vivid.

 The cream should be very cold before whipping.
-It gives the mousse its airy body.
+This helps it hold air and create the silky texture that defines mousse.

-Optional, but useful if you need a firmer, more stable homemade mousse.
-It is particularly helpful for layered desserts or warm-weather service.
+Gelatin is optional, but it can be useful if you want the mousse to hold a firmer shape.
+It is especially helpful for layered desserts or warm-weather serving.

 1. Cook the raspberries briefly

 Place the raspberries in a saucepan with sugar and a small pinch of salt.
-Cook over medium heat until the berries break down and release their juices, usually 5 to 8 minutes.
-Stir occasionally.
+Cook over medium heat for 5 to 8 minutes, stirring occasionally, until the berries break down and release their juices.
+The goal is not to make jam.
+You only want the fruit softened enough to puree easily.

-If the berries are very tart, add a little more sugar.
-If they are sweet, keep the sugar modest so the flavor stays clean.
+Taste the mixture before moving on.
+If the berries are especially tart, add a little more sugar.
+If they are already sweet and fragrant, keep the sweetness modest so the fruit flavor stays clean and bright.

 2. Strain the puree

-Press the cooked berries through a fine-mesh sieve set over a bowl.
-Use a spoon or spatula to extract as much puree as possible.
-This step removes the seeds and gives the mousse its smooth consistency.
+Pour the cooked raspberries through a fine-mesh sieve set over a bowl.
+Press the mixture with a spoon or spatula to extract as much puree as possible.
+This removes the seeds and gives the dessert its smooth, elegant texture.

 3. Cool the puree

-If you want a firmer mousse, bloom the gelatin in cold water, then dissolve it in a small portion of the warm puree.
-Stir until fully smooth, then combine it with the rest of the berry mixture.
+If you want a more stable mousse, bloom the gelatin in cold water, then dissolve it in a small portion of the warm puree.
+Stir until smooth, then combine it with the rest of the raspberry mixture.

 5. Whip the cream

 Whip cold heavy cream until it reaches soft peaks.
-The cream should hold shape but remain supple, not grainy or stiff.
-Overwhipped cream can make the mousse heavy and difficult to fold.
+The cream should hold its shape but still look supple and smooth.
+Avoid whipping it too far.

 7. Portion and chill

-Spoon the mousse into serving glasses, ramekins, or a single bowl.
+Spoon the mousse into serving glasses, ramekins, or a larger bowl.
 Chill for at least 2 to 4 hours, or until set.

-If using gelatin, the mousse will firm more distinctly.
-If not, it will remain lighter and softer, which many people prefer.
+If you use gelatin, the mousse will firm up more distinctly.
+If you skip gelatin, it will stay softer and lighter, which many people actually prefer.
+Either way, chilling is what transforms the mixture from creamy fruit into a proper raspberry mousse.

 For a lighter texture